sn-lab/MouseGoggles/Versions/EyeTrack/2.0/Parts, Assembly, and Installation README.md

 ### Starting the game engine and running experiments

+- Navigate to the "pi5cam_udp.py" file in the MouseGoggles/Versions/EyeTrack/2.0/Python folder.
+Double-click this file to open it into a code editor, then click the "run" (arrow) button to start the camera controller.
+(If you do not wish to perform eye-tracking, you can skip this step.) **Feel free to move this file to the desktop to make it easier to start experiments**

-- Navigate to the "godot_3.5.2-stable_rpi4_editor_Ito.bin" file in your downloads folder.
+- Navigate to the "godot_3.5.2-stable_rpi4_editor.arm64" file in the MouseGoggles/Godot folder.
 Double-click this file and select "Execute". **Feel free to move this file to the desktop to make it easier to start experiments**

 - Import the Godot game project located in MouseGoggles/Godot/MouseVR Godot Project V2.2/project.godot